shakilaust/gatsby-blog/src/pages/blog/2018/12/dear-middlewares/index.md

 }
 ```

+What good did it do? :/
-But how would we 'chain' them without assigning them to `store.dispatch` like this?
+How would we 'chain' them without assigning them to `store.dispatch` like this?

 ```jsx
 store.dispatch = patchStoreToAddLogging(store)